FrancisBanville/ms_interpreting_probabilities/README.md

 [@Strydom2021Roadmapa].
-For example, statistical models can be used to estimate the uncertainty of pairwise interactions [@Cirtwill2019QuaFra] and the probability of missing (false negatives) and spurious (false positives) interactions [@Guimera2009MisSpu].
-Statistical models can predict networks without prior knowledge of pairwise interactions.
+For example, statistical models can be used to estimate the uncertainty of pairwise interactions [@Cirtwill2019QuaFra] and the probability of missing (false negatives) and spurious (false positives) interactions [@Guimera2009MisSpu], helping us identify places where sampling is most needed to reduce this uncertainty.
+Statistical models can also predict networks without prior knowledge of pairwise interactions.
 They may do so using body size [@Petchey2008SizFor; @Gravel2013InfFooa; @Caron2024Traitmatching], phylogeny [@Elmasri2020HieBay; @Strydom2022Food], or a combination of niche and neutral processes [@Bartomeus2016ComFra; @Pomeranz2019InfPre] for inference.
+Before being used to test ecological hypotheses, predicted networks must be validated against empirical data [@Brimacombe2024Applying], which could be sampled strategically to optimize the validation process.
 Topological null models, which generate networks of probabilistic interactions by preserving chosen characteristics of the adjacency matrix of binary interactions while intentionally omitting others [@Bascompte2003NesAss; @Fortuna2006HabLos], are examples of common probabilistic interaction models.
 Null models can produce